Skip to content

 How it works

 Kaddo does not start by creating tasks.
-It starts by understanding the state of the project, then builds knowledge progressively before you evolve the code.
+It starts by understanding the state of the project, then builds knowledge progressively before you evolve the code — through four operating moments: Base → Definition → Projection → Execution.

 1 · Initialize & scan

-kaddo init then kaddo scan — tell Kaddo your project state and detect stack, structure and technical signals deterministically.
+kaddo init then kaddo scan — configure project state, structure, and language (English/Spanish), then detect stack and technical signals.

 2 · Prepare context